ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

 If you are accessing a different service, like `magazines` for example, you can have magazines instead of books in the above URL.

-If you are accessing a resource within this service, like book titles for example, the URL is as follows:
+If you are accessing a resource within this service, like book titles, for example, the URL is as follows:

 > http://localhost:9090/books/title